luciansabo/fields-options/README.md

 }
 ```

-Since, the root definition contains a list of fields (profile), then we will assume you don't want the default fields from the root
+Since, the root definition contains a list of fields (profile), then we will assume you don't want the default fields from the root,
 and you only want the `profile` object.

 But if you want the root defaults in addition to the profile, you can specify `_defaults` on the root: